 The library will notify all applicants whether funding was approved.

-See this document for a list of all articles supported by the TCU Open Access fund in prior years.
+See this document for a list of all articles and books supported by the TCU Open Access fund in prior years.